 Modern Day Slavery

-Effective: 1 August 2025 • Publication hub: GeiG Legal Hub
+Publication hub: GeiG Legal Hub

 1.0 Purpose and Scope

 1.2 GeiG’s global turnover is expected to meet or exceed the statutory threshold.
 This is our first statement since GeiG launched in August 2025.
-We will publish updates at least annually and when material changes occur.
+We will publish updates at least annually and whenever material changes occur.

-2.0 Our organisation and legal reporting entity
+2.0 Our organisation and reporting scope

-2.2 Activities in scope: design, procurement and sale of computing hardware and accessories, cloud services, warranty and after-sales support, logistics and marketing.
+2.1 GeiG operates a technology and commerce platform focused on the design, procurement and sale of computing hardware and accessories, cloud services, warranty and after-sales support, logistics and marketing.

 3.0 Our policies and standards